vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

    VSMap_ \*getFunctions(VSPlugin_ \*plugin)

       Returns a map containing a list of the filters exported by a plugin.
+      The map must be freed when no longer needed.

       Keys:
          The filter names.